 Python - set() Function

-The set() function (or set() constructor) is used to create set using an iterable object.
+The Python set() function (or set() constructor) is used to create set using an iterable object.
 An iterable object can be any data structure like list, tuple, set, string and dictionary etc. The range() function can also be used to create an iterable.

 Syntax